MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 ## Claim ownership of an environment

-If the owner of an environment leaves the organization or their users account is deleted, the environment will have no owner.
+If the owner of an environment leaves the organization or their user account is deleted, the environment will have no owner.
 A user with admin permissions can claim the ownership and become the new owner.
 They can continue to own the environment or [change the ownership to another admin](#change-the-owner-of-an-environment).

 To claim ownership, select the **Take ownership** button that shows at the top of every page in Customer Insights when the original owner left the organization.